KenKundert/remind/README.rst

 how lost, perhaps by restarting the computer, the reminder is also lost.
 However, you can put the computer to sleep.
-When the computer wakes, you will either receive a past due notification with an indication that it is being given late, or the process will resume waiting for the appointed time.
+When the computer wakes, you will either receive a past due notification with an indication that it is being given late, or the process resumes waiting for the appointed time.

 You can use pip to install the program::